-Businesses who import goods to Washington may have retail sales tax and business and occupation tax (B&O) responsibilities in Washington state.
+Businesses who import goods to Washington may have retail sales tax and business and occupation (B&O) tax responsibilities in Washington state.

 Additionally, other taxes and fees imposed on the buyer must be collected, such as the solid fuel burning device (wood stove) fee and the studded tire fee.

-You are required to register your business with the Department of Revenue, if you have to collect retail sales tax or pay B&O tax in Washington.
 You can register your business online by filling out a Business License Application.

 After you have registered your business, you will receive a Unified Business Identifier (UBI)/Account ID.
 You will need this number whenever you interact with the Department of Revenue.
 You will also be assigned a tax filing frequency of monthly, quarterly, or annually based on your estimated annual business activity.

-Monthly and quarterly filers are required to file online through our e-file system, My DOR.
+All filers are required to file online through our e-file system, My DOR.
 You will submit any collected sales tax and pay B&O tax or other fees on the same return.